 - In the year 2000, WCW tried to turn Goldberg, the most popular wrestler whose star was built in the company, into a heel against the founders of the nWo, who had long been seen as overstaying their welcome.
 You can imagine how well that didn't go over.

-- In the same year, WCW rebooted itself and turned the roster into two stables; the older wrestlers as The Millionaire's Club and the younger wrestlers as The New Blood.
-The idea was good in theory since it could help making the younger talent over.
+- In the same year, WCW rebooted itself and turned the roster into two stables, the older wrestlers as The Millionaire's Club and the younger wrestlers as The New Blood.
+The idea was good in theory, since it could help get the younger talent over.
 The problem?
 The New Blood were the heels of the storyline, meaning that the audience were meant to support the older, complacent wrestlers who always pushed back the younger talent.

-- Sting as leader of the Main Event Mafia.
-He wanted respect from the younger members of the TNA locker room but was so noble in going about it fans took his side and much easier to hate Kurt Angle had to usurp control of the group.
+- His second major heel turn was in 2008 as leader of the Main Event Mafia.
+He wanted respect from the younger members of the TNA locker room, but was so noble in going about it (not to mention that the young guys really were disrespectful towards Sting) that fans took his side, and the much easier to hate Kurt Angle had to usurp control of the group.

-- In the first few months of 2018, Bayley has been repeatedly betrayed by her friend, Sasha Banks and the former returns the favor by either abandoning her during tag team matches or attacking her post-match.
-The angle tries to make Bayley in the wrong for throwing her tantrum like a spoiled child but fails to bring up Sasha taking her friendship with Bayley for granted and not once only Sasha did not apologize for her betrayals or even feel any remorse, she did them with a smile on her face.
+- In the first few months of 2018, Bayley has been repeatedly betrayed by her friend Sasha Banks, and returns the favor by either abandoning Sasha during tag team matches or attacking her post-match.
+The angle tries to make Bayley in the wrong for throwing her tantrum like a spoiled child, but fails to bring up Sasha taking her friendship with Bayley for granted, and not only did Sasha not apologize for her betrayals or even feel any remorse, she talked about them with a smile on her face.
 Although the feud ended with both of them patching things up, it repeated a few years later when Bayley attacked Sasha following their failed attempt to reclaim the Women's Tag Team Championship.
-Once again, the angle doesn't bring up Sasha's past betrayals and makes Bayley a despicable person who doesn't values friendship.
-Furthermore, Bayley even brings up the possibility of Sasha betraying Bayley first and considering Sasha's past actions, this holds some truth in it.
+Once again, the angle doesn't justify Sasha's past betrayals, and makes Bayley out as a despicable person who doesn't value friendship.
+Furthermore, Bayley even brings up the possibility that Sasha would have betrayed her again if Bayley hadn't beaten her to it.

 - Vampire: The Requiem: